Prayer and Liturgy

-Collective worship is central to all we do here at St John Fisher, providing opportunities for pupils and staff to worship God, reflect Jesus' role in their lives and develop community spirit and shared values.
+Collective worship (Prayer and liturgy) is central to all we do here at St John Fisher, providing opportunities for pupils and staff to worship God, reflect Jesus' role in their lives and develop community spirit and shared values.
 It takes many forms and is led by both pupils and staff.
 We follow the liturgical year (see below) and respond to world events and issues the children wish to explore.

 We encourage everyone to respond to the prayer experience offered with reverence and in a heart felt way and we foster a sense of respect for those of others faiths.